Skip to main content

 Exposing a Service

-Register workflows and Nexus service with a worker:
+Register workflows and the Nexus service with a worker:

 main.go